Aju100/Mero-Hostel/README.md

 - CSS3

 ### Backend

-- Python & Django
+Python & Django
-- SQLITE (Database)
+SQLITE (Database)

+## Get Feedback

+- This repository: Submit a PR with your README!

 ## Contribute